AntonsPortfolio/StarkTech-Incident-APT41/README.md

 I used browser history because it provides stronger user-context evidence than DNS alone.
 A DNS query can be created by background activity, prefetching, or embedded content, but a browser history entry helps confirm that the user profile interacted with the URL.

-Matching the browser artefact timestamp with the Splunk DNS timestamp increased confidence that `paste.sh` was the starting point of the compromise.
+Matching the browser artifact timestamp with the Splunk DNS timestamp increased confidence that `paste.sh` was the starting point of the compromise.

-## Artefact Reviewed
+## Artifact Reviewed

 ```text
 C:\Users\t.leon\AppData\Local\Microsoft\Edge\User Data\Default\History